3 Things You Should Know About Foraminal Narrowing

 3 Things to Know About Foraminal Narrowing

 There are various aspects to foraminal narrowing that may affect what you know about your symptoms.
+Foraminal narrowing is a type of spinal stenosis that affects the neural foramen and can put pressure on affected nerves, leading to nerve pain and potential nerve damage.
 These include:

 1. Classification of Foraminal Narrowing

-Before delving into the various categories of foraminal narrowing, it’s helpful to understand the anatomy involved.
+Before delving into the various categories of foraminal narrowing, it’s helpful to understand the anatomy of the neural foramen.
 Neural foraminal openings are located between adjacent vertebrae at each side of the spine.
 These openings allow nerve roots from the spinal cord to pass through and communicate with other parts of the body.

 The neural foraminal narrowing can be classified into bilateral and unilateral.
 Bilateral foraminal narrowing refers to constricting spinal canal openings (foramina) on both sides of the vertebral column.
 On the other hand, unilateral foraminal narrowing occurs when the foramen on one side is constricted.
 This type of stenosis can result from factors like degeneration or trauma and can affect any part of the spine.